 Kathmandu Day Hiking:

-- Pharping & Champadevi Hike: Season: All the year round Duration: 01 day Mountain sights: Gaurishankar, Langtang range, Dorje Lakpa etc Highlights: Hindu animal sacrifice practice, encounter with rural life, visiting Newari village and beautiful view of Kathmandu valley and the Himalayan Panorama.After your early breakfast in Kathmandu we will drive for an hour to Pharping Buddhist monastery which is located at the foot of southern hill in Valley.
+- Pharping & Champadevi Hike: Season: All the year round Duration: 01 day Mountain sights: Gaurishankar, Langtang range, Dorje Lakpa etc Highlights: Hindu animal sacrifice practice, an encounter with rural life, visiting Newari village and the beautiful view of Kathmandu valley and the Himalayan Panorama.After your early breakfast in Kathmandu, we will drive for an hour to Pharping Buddhist monastery which is located at the foot of the southern hill in Valley.
 The Buddhist monastery is situated on the side of a stream among the thick jungles.
 One can watch Devotees from surrounding villages on Tuesday and Saturday and the local agricultural product market gives good insight to Village life.
-After Buddhist monastery trip Another exciting experience brings from our beautiful and traditional Newari Village of Pharping.
-After Newari village we will climb the Champa Devi hill about two and half our and have lunch.
-During your lunch you can have a wonderful whole view of Kathmandu valley.
-After our small rest we will visit other two villages called Bungamati and Khokana by walking the trails used by farmers in the open farmland.
+After Buddhist monastery trip, Another exciting experience brings from our beautiful and traditional Newari Village of Pharping.
+After Newari village, we will climb the Champa Devi hill about two and a half hour and have lunch.
+During your lunch, you can have a wonderful whole view of Kathmandu valley.
+After our small rest, we will visit other two villages called Bungamati and Khokana by walking the trails used by farmers in the open farmland.
 These two Newari Villages are famous for their unspoiled culture and architecture.
 After visiting this we will be back to Kathmandu in private vehicle which is about an hour.